KeifferCulbreth/Portfolio/README.md

 # Portfolio
-This Is a repository that holds some of my projects and things I have been working on in my spare time
+This is a repository that holds some of my projects and things I have been working on in my spare time